prasser/newtonraphson/README.md

                                      .solve();
 ```

-This very simple variant of the solver will use a secant method for approximating the derivatives.
+This very simple variant of the solver will use the finite difference method for approximating the derivatives.
 The result is:

 Measure    | Value
 ---------- | -------------